JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 <em>SIDENOTE: the difference between parameters and arguments. <br/>
 When talking about what you CAN pass into a function you are talking about PARAMETERS. <br/>
-When you actually DO pass things into a function, those things are called ARGUMENTS. <br/>
+When you actually DO pass things into a function, those things are called ARGUMENTS. <br/> </em>

+More specifically: *objects implies we can take any number of arguments in the print function

+sep=' ': The default value of separator is a blank space.
+This is exemplified when using the ',' in hello.py

+end='\n\: '\n' means newline, this means this function will create a newline when it ends